chjdev/chjdev.github.io/_posts/2016-06-07-docker-ubuntu.md

 The problem is that 16.04 is now based on [systemd](https://wiki.ubuntu.com/SystemdForUpstartUsers) and not upstart anymore, so config files moved around.
-Previously you would pass docker daemon options via <code>/etc/default/docker</code>, this however doesn't work anymore.
+Previously you would pass docker daemon options via `/etc/default/docker`, this however doesn't work anymore.
+So here is a quick write up on how to set up [Docker with TLS](https://docs.docker.com/engine/security/https/) on 16.04 with systemd.

 Setting up Docker with TLS on systemd
 =====================================

-So here is a quick write up on how to set up [Docker with TLS](https://docs.docker.com/engine/security/https/) on 16.04 with systemd.
 First a quick edit of the docker systemd service file is necessary.
-It is located at <code>/lib/systemd/system/docker.service</code>.
-As a default it will launch the docker daemon with a unix socket bound to <code>-H fd://</code>
-however in my opinion it's nicer to have all config options at a central place, namely the <code>daemon.json</code> that is read by the docker daemon on start.
+It is located at `/lib/systemd/system/docker.service`.
+By default it will launch the docker daemon with a unix socket bound to `-H fd://`, however in my opinion it's nicer to have all config options at a central place, namely the `daemon.json` config file that is read by the docker daemon on start.

-So first we'll remove the <code>-H fd://</code> flag from the
-<code>ExecStart</code> line of the <code>docker.service</code> file and leave
-it plain without flags:
+So first we'll remove the `-H fd://` flag from the `ExecStart` line of the `docker.service` file and leave it plain without flags:

 ```